Skip to content

 • table – Which table contains the data

-Sources define which fields from the underlying data should be exposed:
+Sources define which columns from the underlying data should be exposed:

 • Data types